iftechfoundation/ifarchive-static/md/org-procedures.md

 (file is linked to games/zcode/GameName.zip)
 ```

+(Here the descriptions are exactly the same, except the original says "linked from" and the symlink says "linked to".)

 ### After you move a file

 Email the user who uploaded the file, and tell them it's done.
 (The email address is in the file info.)
 Provide a link to the index page, a link to the file itself, and, if the file was zipped, the "view contents" link (for playing via Unbox).